Racine, Wisconsin: History

 In 1852, Racine College, an Episcopal college, was founded; it closed in 1933.
 Its location and many of its buildings are preserved today by the Community of St. Mary as part of the DeKoven Center.

 Also in 1852, Racine High School, the first public high school in Wisconsin, opened.
 The high school operated until 1926, when it was torn down to make way for the new Racine County Courthouse, an Art Deco highrise.
 Washington Park High School was built to replace the original high school.

 Before the Civil War, Racine was well known for its strong opposition to slavery, with many slaves escaping to freedom via the Underground Railroad passing through the city.
 In 1854 Joshua Glover, an escaped slave who had made a home in Racine, was arrested by federal marshals and jailed in Milwaukee.
 One hundred men from Racine, and ultimately 5,000 Wisconsinites, rallied and broke into the jail to free him.
 He was helped to escape to Canada.
 Glover's rescue gave rise to many legal complications and a great deal of litigation.
 This eventually led to the Wisconsin Supreme Court declaring the Fugitive Slave Law of 1850 unconstitutional, and later, the Wisconsin State Legislature refusing to recognize the authority of the U.S. Supreme Court.
+This saga played a significant role in the building up of tensions that preceded the Civil War.

 Industry

 Racine was a factory town almost from the beginning.
 The first industry in Racine County included the manufacture of fanning mills, machines that separate wheat grain from chaff.
 Racine also had its share of captains of industry, including J. I. Case (heavy equipment), S. C. Johnson & Son (cleaning and chemical products), and Arthur B. Modine (Heat Exchangers).
 Racine's harbor was central to the shipping industry in Wisconsin in the late 19th century.
 Racine was also an early car manufacturing center.
-One of the world's first automobiles was built there in 1871 or 1872 by Dr. J. W. Cathcart, as was the Pennington Victoria tricycle, the Mitchell, and the Case.
+One of the world's first automobiles was built there in 1871 or 1872 by J. W. Cathcart, as was the Pennington Victoria tricycle, the Mitchell, and the Case.